-Applications for rates remissions must be received by the council by 31 March in the year following eligibility.
+Applications for rates remissions must be received by the council prior to 31 March in the year following eligibility.
 Pensioners already receiving a remission do not need to re-apply as it should be included on their rates notice.

 A ratepayer who is having difficulty in paying rates should contact their local council at the earliest opportunity to arrange a payment schedule that is agreeable both to the Council and the ratepayer.
 This is essential to avoid council taking legal action to recover the outstanding rates.

 A ratepayer may also apply to council to defer the payment of rates on the grounds of hardship.
 An application has to be in writing and must be lodged with the council's General Manager.
 A council may grant or refuse a deferral application.
 Any granted deferral may be subject to a condition that the ratepayer pay interest and penalty on the amount due.

 8. What if my payment is late?
 Return to top of page

 If a ratepayer does not pay the rates on his or her property a council may commence legal action against the ratepayer to recover the outstanding amount.
 If council takes such legal action the ratepayer may also be liable for the council's legal costs associated with the action.

 If rates, or any one rates instalment, are not paid on or before they fall due, the council may impose a penalty not exceeding 10% of the amount owing, and/or charge a daily interest rate determined by the council.